 The bill amends section 9.79 of the Revised Code and enacts new sections 4710.01 through 4710.19 to create a comprehensive licensing framework for debt resolution service providers in Ohio.
-It defines key terms related to the licensing process and mandates that licensing authorities compile a list of criminal offenses that could disqualify individuals from obtaining a license, ensuring these offenses are relevant to the occupation.
-The bill also prohibits licensing authorities from denying licenses based solely on certain convictions or charges, and it introduces a temporary period from April 4, 2023, to April 4, 2025, during which specific offenses cannot be used as grounds for denial.
-Additionally, it repeals previous sections related to debt services providers to streamline regulations.
+It defines key terms related to the licensing process and mandates that licensing authorities compile a list of specific criminal offenses that could disqualify individuals from obtaining a license.
+The bill ensures that licensing authorities cannot deny a license solely based on a conviction or charge that does not result in a conviction.
+It also introduces a temporary period from April 4, 2023, to April 4, 2025, during which certain offenses cannot be used as grounds for license denial, while emphasizing the consideration of rehabilitation and the nature of past offenses in licensing decisions.

 Statutes affected: